g0ttferd0m/sphinxcontrib-phpdomain/README.md

 I wanted to create documentation for PHP project, so I wanted to use __sphinxcontrib-phpdomain__ BUT,

-to much bugs, firstly, this version of phpdomain use iteritems() which is not used by Python 3 anymore.
+too much bugs, firstly, this version of phpdomain use iteritems() which is not used by Python 3 anymore.

 So thanks to StackOverflow I saw that items() must replace iteritems().
 So do I.